mumair4462/ngx-google-location-autocomplete/README.md

 # ngx-google-location-autocomplete

-An Angular library that integrates Google Places API to provide location-based autocomplete functionality.
-Easily add address suggestions with full place details using a customizable, lightweight, and developer-friendly directives/component.
+An Angular v18+ library that integrates the Google Places API to provide location-based autocomplete functionality.
+Easily add address suggestions with full place details using customizable, lightweight, and developer-friendly directives/components.

 # Installation